 I see sales pages every day with headings like, “Get Top Google Rankings Fast”.
 It doesn’t tell me much other than that the person who wrote that headline doesn’t know much about sales copy.

 Changing just the headline to something like, “What Would It Mean To You To Have Every One Of Your Blog Posts On The Front Page Of Google For The Keyword You Target?”
+Now that gets my interest up.
+The headline asks me a question, and yes, I’d love to know how to do that.

 So I stick around a few more seconds to see what the product vendor has to say.
 The key point here is that without a powerful headline, you will lose the vast majority of your visitors in a matter of seconds.
 Spend some time on it.
 Your headline is the most important part of your page.
 Engage the reader with it!